efreneau/Machine-Learning-On-Seismic-Streamer-Data/README.md

 **/CSV/:** All code dealing with preprocessing and creating CSVs.
 This code relies on parallelization to save time.
 CSV1 contains RMS, SEL and T90 results.
 CSV2 contains MLMs.

-**/Lists/:** Contains a list of all of the csv files and the list of files I determined to bad from the crew's logs.
+**/Lists/:** Contains a list of all of the csv files and the list of files I determined to be bad from the crew's logs.

 **/Matlab/:** Matlab code usually having to do with figure generation.